clive819/clive819.github.io/_posts/2025-01-27-matched-geometry-effect.md

 By adding just three lines of code, SwiftUI can interpolate the frame rectangles of views in the window space, creating the illusion of a single view transitioning from its old position to a new one.

-When expanding the code, you'll notice that `.matchedGeometryEffect` offers other parameters, such as isSource, which we will focus on.
+When expanding the code, you'll notice that `.matchedGeometryEffect` offers other parameters, such as `isSource`, which we will focus on.
 In the above example, both views are marked as the source, as only one of them will be rendered regardless of the condition.
 Furthermore, `.matchedGeometryEffect` can be used to synchronize other views with the geometry of a source view.
 Let's take a segmented control for instance:

 | Normal                                                                       | Too many items                                                               |
 | ---------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |